A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Common Test Problems

 \paragraph{Square Cross-section}

-For running the simulation, we use a square cross-section of side $s=20$, length $L=100$ and mesh it with a tetrahedral mesh with $739$ vertices and an hexahedral mesh (regular grid) with $750$ vertices.
+For running the simulation, we use a square cross-section of side $s=20$, length $L=100$ and mesh it with a tetrahedral mesh with $739$ vertices and a hexahedral mesh (regular grid) with $750$ vertices.
 Figure~\ref{fig:square_beam} shows the errors compared with the dense solution, where trilinear hexahedral elements outperform linear tetrahedral elements but the quadratic counterparts are indistinguishable.
-Timing-wise, the quadratic tetrahedra are significantly better.
+Timing-wise, the quadratic tetrahedra are \revisionn{slightly} better.

-We created a sequence of hexahedral and tetrahedral meshes where the $Q_1$ error matches the $P_2$ \revision{and quadratic spline} error for a force $f=[0, -2, 0]^T$.
-Figure~\ref{fig:q1-vs-p2} shows that for a given error, $P_2$ discretization is around four times faster than $Q_1$, \revision{and splines have a slight advantage over $P_2$.
-Note that both $Q_1$ and splines are constructed over a perfectly regular grid, while the $P_2$ elements are defined over an unstructured tetrahedral mesh.}
+We created a sequence of hexahedral and tetrahedral meshes \revisionn{with similar errors} for a force $f=[0, -2, 0]^T$.
+Figure~\ref{fig:q1-vs-p2} shows that for a given error, $P_2$ discretization is around four times faster than $Q_1$, \revision{and $\mathrm{SPLINE}_2$ have a slight advantage over $P_2$.
+Note that both $Q_1$ and $\mathrm{SPLINE}_2$ are constructed over a perfectly regular grid, while the $P_2$ elements are defined over an unstructured tetrahedral mesh.}

-Finally, we created a sequence of hexahedral meshes that matches total time, total memory, total number of degree of freedom, and error of the tetrahedral mesh in Figure~\ref{fig:square_beam} for both linear and quadratic elements.
+Finally, we created a sequence of hexahedral meshes that matches total time, total memory, total number of degrees of freedom, and error of the tetrahedral mesh in Figure~\ref{fig:square_beam} for both linear and quadratic elements.
 Table~\ref{tab:p-vs-q-fixed} summarizes our findings: $P_1$ is significantly worse than $Q_1$ but the two quadratic discretizations produce similar results. $P_2$ overall performs better than $Q_1$.

 \paragraph{Circular Cross-section} We consider a beam of length $L=100$ with a circular cross-section of diameter $d=20$.
-We created a tetrahedral mesh with $2\,252$ vertices and a hexahedral mesh with $2\,288$ vertices (note that in this case the mesh is not a regular grid anymore).
-Figure~\ref{fig:circle_beam} shows similar errors as for the square cross-section, $P_1$ produces low-quality results, while $P_2$ and $Q_2$ are similar.
+We created a tetrahedral mesh with $2\,252$ vertices and a hexahedral mesh with $2\,288$ vertices (note that in this case the mesh is not a regular grid anymore), \revisionn{by extruding a quad mesh generated with~\cite{Jakob2015Instant}.} Figure~\ref{fig:circle_beam} shows similar $y$-displacement errors as for the square cross-section, $P_1$ produces low-quality results, while $P_2$ and $Q_2$ are similar.

 \paragraph{I-beam Cross-section} We use an I-beam (the bounding box of the cross-section is $125\times 154$) of length $L=473.11$.
-The tetrahedral mesh has $6\,102$ while the hexahedral mesh has $6\,080$ vertices, results are shown in Figure~\ref{fig:rail_beam}.
+The tetrahedral mesh has $6\,102$ while the hexahedral mesh, \revisionn{generated by extruding a quad mesh,} has $6\,080$ vertices, results are shown in Figure~\ref{fig:rail_beam}.